DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-8/automating-audio-with-parameters-1/index.md

 ## Unity Scene Setup

-* Add your teleporter model or collider in the scene.
+* Find the teleporter in the scene.
+Its the `TransitionStart` game object.
 * Make sure the teleporter has a **Box Collider** (or whatever shape), set to *Is Trigger*.
 * Place your player (e.g. “Ellen”) in the scene.
+This will make our sounds easier to test.
+  * Find Ellen and change her transform position to `X: -145, Y: 21.3, Z: 43`.
+  * Alternatively, copy the position of the `TransitionStart` object then paste it into Ellen’s transform, then adjust the X position by -5 to start just outside the trigger.
-* Disable or remove other objects if they interfere during testing (e.g. moving enemies).
+* Disable or remove other objects so they won't interfere during testing by unchecking their active state in the **Inspector**.

 ---

 ## C# Script: `F_Teleporter.cs`

-Create a script under your `Scripts/FMDO` folder named `F_Teleporter.cs` and attach it to your teleporter object (the same object holding the trigger collider).
+Create a script under your `Scripts/FMDO Scripts` folder named `F_Teleporter.cs` and attach it to your teleporter object (the same object holding the trigger collider).
 Here’s the full script:

 ```csharp